MaestroError/eloquent-regex/README.md

 Think about options as an extra assertions you add to the pattern.
 To keep it simple, all options (so the option methods too) should have only 1 argument.

+#### Adding new patterns

+All available redy-to-use pattern classes are hardcoded in `src\Builder.php`.
+Refer to it, if you want add new or disable existing one.

 #### Quantifiers

 Available values for quantifiers as argument: